How to clean charcoal and gas grills, according to experts | CNN Underscored

 Step 2: Clean the lid

 Before deep cleaning a gas grill, disconnect the gas tank from the grill.
 Then, when the grill is cool, use a grill brush to clean off any built-up carbon from food on the underside of the lid.
-Steps 2-7 should be done at least every three months.
+Steps two through seven should be done at least every three months.

 Step 3: Clean the flavorizer bars and burner tubes